Skip to main content

 Version management

-Your ontology is versioned automatically:
+Your data layer is versioned automatically:

 • Timestamps show when each version was created